Lendlease

-Lendlease is a globally integrated real estate company that creates and invests in communities, workplaces, retail, and infrastructure projects, headquartered in Barangaroo, New South Wales, Australia.
+Lendlease Corporation Limited is an Australian multinational construction and real estate company, headquartered in Barangaroo, Sydney, New South Wales.

 History

 Founding

-The company was established as Lend Lease by Dick Dusseldorp in 1958 to provide finance for building contracts being undertaken by Civil & Civic.
-In 1961 the company acquired Civil & Civic from Bredero's Bouwbedrijf.
+The company was established as Lendlease by Dick Dusseldorp in 1958 to provide finance for building contracts being undertaken by Civil & Civic.
+In 1961, the company acquired Civil & Civic from Bredero's Bouwbedrijf.

 Lendlease first listed on the ASX in 1962.
 Operations expanded to the United States in 1971 and to Singapore in 1973.

-In 1983 Lendlease created 'The Lendlease Foundation', their charitable arm to improve communication with and help in communities, as well as caring for both community and employee well-being.